 CCBI New Zealand » Biblical Studies Programme

-This course is a two-year (four semester program intended for students who have completed high school or a G.E.D. program or its equivalent.
+This course is a two-year (four semester) program intended for students who have completed high school or a G.E.D. program or its equivalent.
 Students must take all the required courses and pass them with a grade “C” or better.
-They must have a total 72 to graduate.
+They must have a total of 72 credits to graduate.

 Do you need to attend the full two years?
 Students may come for one, two or as many semesters as they desire.
 Some students may come for just one or two semesters in order to get missionary training with the goal of going out as a missionary.
 This time can be used for equipping and ascertaining where and how they will minister.

 Our current semester runs from Friday 23rd August, 2019, through Saturday 7th December, 2019.

 Student Arrival: August 23rd, 2019.

 Our upcoming semester runs from Friday, February 21st, 2020, through Saturday, June 6th, 2020.

 After you have been accepted, you are required to complete the work visa application form (INZ 1015) which can be downloaded off the Immigration NZ website

 We will send you the appropriate paperwork needed to apply for this visa!